siamakanda/Email-Extractor/README.md

 **Disclaimer**: This extension is provided as-is and is not guaranteed to work perfectly on all websites due to variations in website structures and email obfuscation techniques.

-*Note: Replace `extension-logo.png` with the actual logo of your extension, and provide more detailed information in the respective sections as needed.*

-Enjoy using the Email Collector Chrome Extension! 😊
+Enjoy using the Email Extractor Chrome Extension! 😊